kjergens/DataStructuresAlgorithmsClass/PSet1.md

 You will submit printed and online materials.
 Double-check that you submitted the entire packet:
 1. Print Search.java.
 Make the title of the page your name.
 2. Print SearchTest.java.
 Make the title of the page your name.
-3. Print your table of running times for each search.
+3. Print your table of running times.
-4. Print your analysis that answers the qustions.
+4. Print your analysis answers.
 5. Make a .zip of your DataStructuresAndAlgorithms project and submit via the Classes system.